-At the time the accident began at the TEPCO Fukushima Daiichi NPP, emergency dose limits of 100 mSv were in effect for the workers based on the Ordinance on the Prevention of Ionizing Radiation Hazards.
+When the accident occurred at the TEPCO Fukushima Daiichi NPP, the dose limit for emergency task was 100 mSv based on the Ordinance on the Prevention of Ionizing Radiation Hazards.
 However, after consideration of the security of the general public and the prevention of expansion of the nuclear disaster, the emergency dose limit in the affected plant was raised to 250 mSv on 14 March 2011 (Exemption Ordinance).
 On 1 November 2011, the emergency dose limit for new workers was decreased to the original (100 mSv) with some exceptions designated by the Minister of Health, Labour and Welfare.
 The exemption ordinance was abolished on 16 December 2011 when TEPCO completed step 2 of the road map.